corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/state-persistence.md

   {{% /tab %}}
   {{< /tabs >}}

   There is no need for a `flush` when catching exceptions around the `withEntityManager` block.
-It will automatically trigger a `flush` when leaving the block.
+It automatically triggers a `flush` when leaving the block.

   {{< note >}}
   It is recommended that exceptions are handled around a `withEntityManager` block as it is less likely to lead to unexpected behaviour when interacting with JPA.